jmwilson/leave-time-behind/README.md

 `Design scripts` and `spice`: contains various simulation and scripts primarily for the design and tuning of the switching power supply.
 The simulations use [LTspice](https://www.linear.com/ltspice), a free-to-use SPICE implementation.

-`Rev B scope captures`: oscilloscope screen captures documenting the performance and characteristics of the power supply.
+`Scope captures`: oscilloscope screen captures documenting the performance and characteristics of the power supply.
 Most of the captures are annotated with the subject and conditions of the test.

 `firmware`: C code for the [nRF5 microcontroller](https://www.nordicsemi.com/).